 Replace EndpointURL with the name of your created CDN endpoint – in the Azure Management Portal, open your Azure CDN profile and locate the hostname of the endpoint associated with your application.

-If your site runs under HTTPS, we recommend you always specify the EndpointURL using the HTTPS protocol.
+If your site runs under HTTPS, we recommend you always specify the EndpointURL using the HTTPS protocol as well.

 Not doing so may result in Mixed Content warnings being logged in your web browser's console when retrieving files from the CDN.